 2. Click System and Security.

-3. Click on the Windows Defender Firewall.
+3. Click on Windows Defender Firewall.

-4. Click on the Restore defaults link as shown below.
+4. Click on the Restore defaults link.

-5. Click on the Restore Defaults.
+5. Click on Restore Defaults.

 This will restore the default settings for Windows 11 Firewall and remove all the settings you have configured.